The following section describes data extraction to a Google Cloud Storage.

 Converts the SAP date 9999XXXX to the entered value.

 Folder name #

 To write extraction data to a location within a specific folder in a Google Cloud Storage bucket, enter a folder name without slashes.

 Subfolders are supported and can be defined using the following syntax:

 The data is transferred uncompressed and stored as a csv file.

 The data is transferred compressed and stored as a gz file.

-Note: This option is only available for the csv file format, see Connection: File Format.
+Note: Compression is only available for the csv file format, see Connection: File Format.

 File Splitting #